patternfly/patternfly-quickstarts/packages/module/patternfly-docs/content/extensions/quick-starts/design-guidelines/design-guidelines.md

 Each individual task must have a title.
 When naming a specific task, the title reflects what it accomplishes.
 Write the title as a statement (rather than a “how to” tutorial).
 Each title should begin with an action verb (such as connect, save, remove, create, launch, and so on) that indicates the specific action the task completes, followed by the title of the product it concerns.

+Example: "View the details of your sample application"

 #### Task description

 In the task description, explain the importance of the task for the user.
 When writing a task description, begin with a call to action, or a statement that identifies a desired action or outcome.
 Then write a brief statement that explains how the user will accomplish the task and introduces the task’s steps.

-**Example:** Notebooks and applications need the connection information for your {product-title} instance.
+Example: "Notebooks and applications need the connection information for your {product-title} instance.
 Follow these steps to save the required information for later use… To obtain connection information to {product-title}:”

-Keep your product terminology capitalization consistent.

 #### Task steps

 Steps are a sequenced list of actions to guide the user through completing a larger task.
 Make the steps concise and easy to follow, beginning where the user is when they access the quick start in the user interface.
-For example, you don’t need to instruct the user to log into the tool, because they are already logged in and interacting with the quick start.

 When writing individual steps, use the word “click” to refer to buttons and labels, and use “select” to refer to check-boxes, drop-down menus, and radio buttons.

-**Example:** “Select an application from the options provided in the drop-down menu.”
+Example: “Select an application from the options provided in the drop-down menu.”

 #### Task instructions

-Instructions refers to a line in the  quick start template that allows the user to verify if they’ve completed the task successfully.
+Instructions allow users to verify if they’ve completed the task successfully.

 Remember to clearly distinguish between a user action and additional information on product functionality.
 Instructions are written as a question, and users should be given context to how it relates back to the task at hand.

-**Example:** “To verify that you have launched the Jupyter notebook: Do you see a message in the page that says **The server is starting up**?“
+Example: “To verify that you have launched the Jupyter notebook: Do you see a message in the page that says **The server is starting up**?“

 #### Failed task help

 Failed task help refers to a line in the quick start template where you can add a failed task message.
 The text you enter here alerts a user to an incomplete or failed portion of their task.

-A failed task notification can simply say, “This task is not verified yet.
-Try the task again.”, or it can include more context.
+Example: “This task is not verified yet.
+Try the task again.”

+You can include more context as needed.

 #### Task summary

-Quick starts have 2 potential task summaries: success or failure.
-You can either congratulate the user on completing their task, or notify the user that something is impeding their completion and to try again.
+Quick starts have 2 potential task summaries: success or failure:

-**Success:** Write a short sentence that tells the user that they have finished their task.
-It is best to use the personal pronoun ‘you’ in these statements.
-For example, “Congratulations, you have launched JupyterHub.”
+- **Success:** Tell users that they have finished their task.
+Keep the sentence short and use the personal pronoun "you".
+  - Example: “Congratulations, you have launched JupyterHub.”

-**Failure:** Notify the user that their task failed, and encourage them to try the task again.
+- **Failure:** Notify the user that their task failed, and encourage them to try the task again.
 Avoid using the personal pronoun ‘you,’ because it places unnecessary blame on the user.
-If possible, provide the user with a brief suggestion as to why their task may not have succeeded, or a suggestion as to what they can check if it continues to fail.
-For example, “Try these steps again.”
+If possible, provide the user with a brief suggestion as to why their task may have failed, or a suggestion as to what they can check if it continues to fail.
+  - Example: “Try these steps again.”

 ### “Check your work” module

-The “check your work” module, which can be required or optional, helps users confirm that they’ve completed a task.
+The “check your work” module, which can be made required or optional, helps users confirm that they’ve completed a task.
 The module is shown at the bottom of the side panel for each task.
-Validation questions should be yes/no questions, allowing the user to select the radio button with the appropriate response.
+You should ask yes/no questions, allowing the user to select the radio button with the appropriate response.

 <img src="./img/check-your-work.png" alt="Check your work module" width="431"/>

-If a user selects **Yes**, the module and associated task header turn green.
-The task header icon becomes a checkmark.
+If a user selects **Yes**, the module and associated task header turn green, and the header icon becomes a checkmark.

 <img src="./img/task-yes.png" alt="Check your work module with Yes selected" width="449"/>

-If a user selects **No**, the module and associated task header turn red.
-The task header icon becomes an **X**.
+If a user selects **No**, the module and associated task header turn red, and the header icon becomes an **X**.
 When possible, explain what a user must do to complete the task, or link to relevant documentation.

 <img src="./img/task-no.png" alt="Check your work module with No selected" width="449"/>